thoumc/Chatty/README.md

 ### Usage

 Fork this repository, then clone your fork of this repository.
-Open 2 windows on your terminals, for one of the window, cd into chatty_server directory.
+Open 2 windows on your terminal, for one of the window, cd into chatty_server directory.
 Complete the next step on both terminals:

 Install dependencies using the npm install command.
 Start the web server using the npm start command.
 The app will be served at http://localhost:3000/.